 About 20 different streetcars from Muni’s vintage fleet operate each day.
-The exact streetcars on the street at a given time varies according to maintenance requirements and weather.
-In general, the PCC streetcars run at all hours of service; the Milan trams until around 9 p.m., and the oldest, one-of-a-kind streetcars from about 10 a.m. to 5 p.m.
+The specific streetcars on the street at a given time varies according to maintenance requirements and weather.
+You can see which exact cars are on the E- and F-lines right now on this map.
+In general, the PCC streetcars run at all hours of service; the Milan trams until around 9 p.m., and the oldest, one-of-a-kind streetcars on special occasions only (although our non-profit is working to change that.

 Cable Car lines

 The cable car lines operate 365 days a year from 6:30 a.m. until just after midnight.
 Cable cars are scheduled to operate every 6-15 minutes, depending on the time of day.

 Cable car tickets and one-day Cable Car Passes are sold on board cable cars by the conductors.
 Conductors can make change for up to $20.
 No transfers are accepted or issued on cable cars.

 $7.00 each way (After 9 pm and before 7 am, disabled and 65+ can ride for $3.00)

 If you plan to make an intermediate stop, or ride round-trip, the one-day Cable Car Pass is a good choice in comparison to a single-ride fare.
 However, a Muni Passport may be a better deal than the one-day Cable Car Pass if you also plan to ride other Muni vehicles, such as the F-line historic streetcars, bus and Muni Metro lines.

 Single and Multi-day Passes